 Archive Data Data Summaries

 The Cary Institute Environmental Monitoring Program is a long-term research program.
 The purpose of the program is to monitor environmental parameters that affect natural ecosystems.
-The program includes monitoring of weather and climate, air, precipitation and streamwater chemistry, solar radiation and water, including stream flow and temperature, soil moisture and temperature and sap flow in sugar maples.
+The program includes monitoring of weather and climate, air, precipitation and streamwater chemistry, solar radiation and water, including stream flow and temperature, and soil moisture and temperature.

 Cary Institute also hosts sites for three additional programs:

 The program began in 1984 with collection and chemical analysis of precipitation and stream samples.
 Equipment to measure stream temperature and height was installed in 1987 although data for most years prior to 1993 are incomplete.
 Temperature, relative humidity, wind, and solar radiation instruments were added to the program in 1987.

 Air sampling using low-volume filter packs similar to those used in the US EPA CASTnet program began in 1988.
 The New York State DEC began measuring ground level ozone at Cary Institute in 1988.
 Ultraviolet radiation measurements began in 1999.
 And the USCRN program began making air temperature, surface temperature, precipitation, wind speed, wetness, and solar radiation measurements in October 2004.
 Relative humidity, soil temperature, and soil moisture measurements were added in April 2011.

 Cary Institute of Ecosystem Studies is located in the Hudson River Valley near Millbrook, New York, roughly 113 km north of New York City and 24 km east of Poughkeepsie.